 How does it differ from fraud, larceny or theft?

 - Embezzlement.
-We already defined embezzlement as a type of financial fraud.
-So, embezzlement is a deliberate deception that results in unfair or unlawful gain of something with financial value.
+This is a deliberate deception that results in unfair or unlawful gain of something with financial value.

 - Fraud.
-Fraud is defined to be deliberate deception in order to secure unfair or unlawful gain.
-It also includes depriving a victim of a legal right.
+Fraud at the federal level is defined to be deliberate deception in order to secure unfair or unlawful gain.
+It also includes depriving a Tampa victim of a legal right.

-Usually, in an embezzlement case, the owner of the property has transferred the property to another person.
+Usually, in an embezzlement case in Hillsborough County, the owner of the property has transferred the property to another person.
 The second person then does things associated with the property that benefit them without the knowledge of the first person, the owner of the property.
-Also, the second person may attempt to conceal those actions from the first person.
+Also, the second party may attempt to conceal those actions from the first party.

 Do not say anything that might incriminate you.
 Speak with an attorney first.